hmrc/LDAP_load_test/README.md

 This uses the code from this repo: https://github.com/hamano/lb to compile a binary - a copy of which is included in this repo.

 The file lb_run.sh contains working example syntax and variables.
 The lb binary should be in the same directory.

+running ./lb_run.sh will run the binary with the variables expressed in the file.

 ### License